tibs/drafts/venv.rst

 https://interrupt.memfault.com/blog/conda-developer-environments - using conda

 From ntoll:

-Gu
-   ...PROBLEMS setting up Virtualenv to be used with VSCode on Windows.
+   ...problems setting up Virtualenv to be used with VSCode on Windows.
 It turns out that if you Google "VSCode Windows Virtualenv" this is the top result: https://code.visualstudio.com/docs/python/environments which looks